Ultrastrong magnon-photon coupling in superconductor/antiferromagnet/superconductor heterostructures at terahertz frequencies: Magnon-polaritons: quantum view

 We shall consider the bulk volume configuration with $\bm k$ aligned parallel to $\bm M_{1s}$, i.e., $\theta=0$.
 Taking for numerical estimates the parameters typical for $\mathrm{MnF}_2$ with thickness $2d_{AF}\approx\lambda_{\rm{eff}}$, $\varepsilon_{AF}=5.5 \varepsilon_0$, $\gamma=1.76\cdot10^{11}$ Hz$\cdot\mathrm{T}^{-1}$, $\mu_0M_s=0.75$ T, $\mu_0J_{AF}=50$ T, and $\mu_0K=1$ T, we obtain that the coupling strength for the S/AF/S heterostructures $|g_1(k_K)| \sim 100$ GHz [$k_K$ is the wave number of the photon at the magnon frequency and is determined from the equation $\tilde \omega_1 = \Omega_s(k_K)$].
 According to Eq.~(\ref{coupling}) the coupling strength in the S/AF/S system $|g_1(k_K)| \sim \sqrt[4]{K/J_{AF}} \sqrt{d_{AF}/2(d_{AF}+\lambda_{\rm eff})}\sqrt{\mu_0 \gamma M_s \tilde \omega_1}$, and the coupling strength for the S/F/S heterostructure $g_F = (1/2)\sqrt{d_{F}/(d_{F}+\lambda)} \mu_0 \gamma \sqrt{M_{sF} (M_{sF}+H_0)}$ \cite{Silaev2022,Qiu2024}, where $M_{sF}$ is the saturation magnetization of the ferromagnet, $2d_F$ is the thickness of the ferromagnet.
 Their ratio $g_F/|g_1(k_K)|= (1/2)\sqrt{(M_{sF}/M_s)(H_0+M_{sF})/K}$ at the same value of the parameter $\sqrt{d/(d+\lambda)}$.
 It depends on the particular magnetic parameters of the F and AF materials.
 In our case, the high value of the coupling constant is due to the high value of the magnetic anisotropy constant $K$.
 This value is approximately by the order of magnitude larger than it was obtained for the coupling strength of AF magnons to photons in THz cavities \cite{Yuan2017,Kritzell2023,Grishunin2018}.
 Despite the high value of the coupling constant, it is by the order of magnitude smaller than the typical AF magnon frequencies, which are in the THz range.
 Thus, the magnon-polaritons in S/AF/S systems are at the boundary of the ultra-strong coupling regime since $|g_1(k_K)|/\tilde \omega_1 \sim 0.1$.

 In the general case of arbitrary magnitudes of the applied magnetic fields, the eigenfrequencies of the magnon-polaritons are expressed by Eqs.~(\ref{Omega_qv}) and are plotted in Fig.~\ref{fig:eigenfrequencies_qv} for three typical values of the external magnetic field $H_0$: zero external field [Fig.~\ref{fig:eigenfrequencies_qv}(a)], moderate external field $\gamma\mu_0 H_0 \sim h_-$ [Fig.~\ref{fig:eigenfrequencies_qv}(b)], and strong external field $\gamma\mu_0 H_0 \gg h_-$ [Fig.~\ref{fig:eigenfrequencies_qv}(c)].
 It is seen that at nonzero magnetic field both modes are coupled to the Swihart mode according to the fact that both coupling constants $g_1$ and $g_2$ are nonzero in this case.
 At large magnetic fields $\gamma\mu_0 H_0 \gg h_-$, both magnonic modes are equally coupled to the Swihart mode.
-In addition to being at the boundary of the ultra-strong coupling, the complex magnon-polariton excitations have other important properties.
-First of all, they are bosonic quasiparticles with non-integer average spin $\langle S_z \rangle$ smaller than $\hbar$.
-The average spin of all magnon-polariton excitation branches is shown by the color of the lines in Fig.~\ref{fig:eigenfrequencies_qv}.
-The details of the calculation of the average spin are presented in the Appendix C.